77maxsim/solo-tutor-saas/README.md

    SENTRY_DSN_BACKEND=your_backend_sentry_dsn
    ```

+3a. **Set up Google Calendar Integration** (Optional)
+   - Navigate to the Replit Integrations panel
+   - Search for and add the "Google Calendar" connector
+   - Authorize with your Google account
+   - The integration will automatically configure OAuth credentials

 4. **Database Setup**
    - Run the SQL migrations in your Supabase SQL Editor
    - Required migration for Telegram notifications:
      ```sql
      ALTER TABLE tutors ADD COLUMN IF NOT EXISTS last_daily_notification_date DATE;
+     ```
+   - Required migration for Google Calendar integration:
+     ```sql
+     -- Add Google Calendar event ID tracking to sessions table ALTER TABLE sessions ADD COLUMN IF NOT EXISTS google_calendar_event_id TEXT;

+     -- Add Google Calendar sync preference to tutors table ALTER TABLE tutors ADD COLUMN IF NOT EXISTS sync_google_calendar BOOLEAN DEFAULT false;
      ```

 5. **Start the development server**